 Voice Picking Optimization

-So the biggest advantage is what’s the operator doing for any given task in the warehouse, and what level of hands-free do they need to perform that task, and does the dialogue that they have with the voice system negatively offset the advantages.
-If you are dialoguing with the voice system for confirmations and the workflows are too complex, picking can be slower.
-It is important to strike the right balance of dialoguing to achieve accuracy while maintaining productivity improvement.
-The software to control the voice hardware will be needed and a WES, WCS element is required as part of WMS package to support it.
+Voice operations are typically picking, however voice supports workflows for put-away, cycle counting, and even receiving.
+All of these can be automated and optimized, providing a voice system can be integrated with the automation and other technologies in your environment.
+In addition, it’s important to understand the extent to which operators need to be hands-free to perform their tasks and whether or not the dialogue they will have with the voice system could negatively offset the advantages.
+If dialoguing with the voice system for confirmations and workflows is too complex, picking times can increase.
+That’s why it is essential to review all of the parameters and strike the right balance of dialoguing to achieve accuracy while maintaining productivity improvement.
+In addition, the software to control the voice hardware and a WES/WCS element will be required as part of WMS package to support it.